ray-project/ray/doc/source/cluster/cluster_under_construction/ray-clusters-on-vms/examples/index.md

 :::

 This section presents example Ray workloads to try out on your Ray cluster.

-More examples will be added in the future.
 Running the distributed XGBoost example below is a great way to start experimenting with production Ray workloads.
 - {ref}`clusters-vm-ml-example`